curateteaching/digitalpedagogy/keywords/!template.md

 For quick reference, provide a quick list of the ten pedagogical resources featured in your keyword entry

-* TITLE, CREATOR, URL, PROJECT TYPE
+* Title, Creator, URL, Project Type

 Project Types include:
 * Syllabus